Nobel winner Garcia Marquez, master of magical realism, dies at 87

 Despite his reputation as a left-leaning intellectual, critics say Garcia Marquez didn't do as much as he could have done to help negotiate an end to Colombia's long conflict, which has killed tens of thousands of people.

 Instead, he left his homeland and went to live in Mexico.
-The damning criticism he leveled at his homeland still rings heavily in the ears of some Colombians.
+The damning criticism he levelled at his homeland still rings heavily in the ears of some Colombians.

 He was also a protagonist in one of literature's most talked-about feuds with fellow Nobel laureate Mario Vargas Llosa of Peru.